Lucy Maud Montgomery: Death

 An alternative explanation of this document is provided in Mary Henley Rubio's 2008 biography Lucy Maud Montgomery: The Gift of Wings, which suggests that Montgomery may have intended it as an entry in part of a journal now lost, rather than a suicide note.

 Montgomery was buried at the Cavendish Community Cemetery in Cavendish following her wake in the Green Gables farmhouse and funeral in the Cavendish United Church (formerly Cavendish Presbyterian Church).

 During her lifetime, Montgomery had published twenty novels, over 500 short stories, an autobiography, and a book of poetry.
 Aware of her fame, by 1920 Montgomery began editing and recopying her journals, presenting her life as she wanted it remembered.
 In doing so, certain episodes were changed or omitted.

 Legacy

+Posthumous short story compilations

+Since the late 1970s - and in earnest since the publication of Akin to Anne in 1988 - dozens of Montgomery's short stories, many of which were only published once in magazine format in the early 20th century and unavailable in the decades that followed, have been compiled into a variety of themed omnibuses.
+Examples include Akin to Anne (stories about other orphans separate from Anne Shirley), Among the Shadows (dark tales), At the Altar (marriage-themed stories), Along the Sea (stories with a maritime theme) and a collection of Christmas-related pieces.